alena-c/aws_dwh/README.md

 log_data/2018/11/2018-11-12-events.json
 log_data/2018/11/2018-11-13-events.json
 ```
-(this jupyter notebook file --> will allow to view the structure of the files)

 * The database:
     * Was created for the analysis of the Sparkify music streaming data logs on songs and user activity.
+    * After Sparkify's users base and song database have grown in scale (and keeps growing), the decision to move their procceses and data to cloud sounds like a wise one - the previous single relational database might no longer be enough.
-    * Since the analytics team is interested in the users' music choises, this database helps to perform such analysis.
-This relational database is a perfect solution for ease of quering the data as apposed to getting the data from the files stored in JSON logs.
+    * Also, since the analytics team is interested in the users' music choises, a database stored in a data warehouse would seem like a more appropriate architecture for performing such analytics and reports from the business perspective.
+    * Similarly, data warehouse is specifically structured for analitics.
+I's perfect for retrieving data from various sourses into a dimensional data store which further improves analytical query perfomance.
+Amazon Redshift is a convinient and optimal solution for previously listed purposes.

 ***

-### 2. State and justify your db schema desing and ETL pileline
+### 2. State and justify your db schema design and ETL pileline
 #### 2.1 Schema design (Schema for Song Play Analysis)

 * The following image is an ER diagram for the implemented **star schema**: